soundpress/RulesOfNYC/docs/c47/index.rst

 *§ 7-11 Administration of the LINC Rental Assistance Programs for Single Adults and Adult Families.* ::

-HRA shall administer the LINC IV and LINC V Rental Assistance Programs, except that initial eligibility determinations pursuant to subdivision (a) of section 7-12 or 7-13 of this chapter shall be made by HRA in consultation with DHS.
+HRA shall administer the LINC IV and LINC V Rental Assistance Programs, except that initial eligibility determinations pursuant to subdivision (a) of 68 RCNY § 7-12 or 7-13 of this chapter shall be made by HRA in consultation with DHS.